-As for my background, I was born and raised in Ukraine, and moved to Brooklyn, New York in 1994.
-Before becoming a full time jewelry designer and craftsman, I worked as a classical piano teacher, paralegal, business analyst, and software development project manager.
-While I was able to find joy and satisfaction in each of these occupations, I ultimately found it most fulfilling to create wearable objects that delight those that wear them.
+As for my background, I was born and raised in Ukraine.
+I lived, studied, and worked in New York for 22 years.
+Before becoming a full time jewelry designer and maker, I worked as a classical piano teacher, paralegal, business analyst, and IT product manager.

 I moved to Michigan in 2016 for an MFA degree and got taken by the raw beauty of Detroit.
 Currently I am an internationally exhibiting artist, officially based in Detroit since September 2018.